jdkula/ReiMonkey/README.md

 ## ReiMonkey

 **Latest recommended release: [ReiMonkey 2.0.2](https://github.com/TekkifyLife/ReiMonkey/releases/download/2.0.2/ReiMonkey.2.0.2.jar)** for Minecraft 1.6.2
-**Latest release: [ReiMonkey 2.1.1 Pre-release 1](https://github.com/TekkifyLife/ReiMonkey/releases/download/2.1.1/ReiMonkey.2.1.1.Pre-release.1.jar)** for Minecraft 1.6.4
+**Latest release: [ReiMonkey 2.1.1 Pre-release 2](https://github.com/TekkifyLife/ReiMonkey/releases/download/2.1.1pr2/ReiMonkey.2.1.1.Pre-release.2.jar)** for Minecraft 1.6.4
+View all ReiMonkey 2.0.0 and above releases [here](https://github.com/TekkifyLife/ReiMonkey/releases/).

 * [Original mod](http://minecraftmonkey.wordpress.com/2012/04/24/reimonkey/) at minecraftmonkey
 * ~~[Forum topic](http://www.minecraftforum.net/topic/1397908/) at Minecraft Forums~~ **Forum topic deleted by Minecraft Forum staff**

 ReiMonkey 2.0.2 requires ModLoader for 1.6.2, Minecraft Forge 9.10.0.789+, or Forge Mod Loader v6.2.19.789+.

-ReiMonkey 2.1.1 Pre-release 1 requires or Forge Mod Loader v6.4.2.880+ or Minecraft Forge 9.11.0.880+.
-ModLoader is expected to work but cannot be guarenteed because ModLoader for 1.6.4 has no been release as of this writing.
+ReiMonkey 2.1.2 Pre-release 1 requires ModLoader, Forge Mod Loader v6.4.2.883 and above, or Minecraft Forge 9.11.0.883 and above.

 ReiMonkey is a stand-alone mod and does not require Rei's Minimap to use, although it will not function in any useful way.

-ReiMonkey 2.1 Pre-release 1+ is licensed under the [LGPL 3](https://www.gnu.org/licenses/lgpl.html) license.
+ReiMonkey 2.1 Pre-release 1 and later are licensed under the [LGPL 3](https://www.gnu.org/licenses/lgpl.html) license.
-The LGPL 3 license is included with every ReiMonkey 2.1 Pre-release 1+ distribution and should be unless the file was tampered with.
+The LGPL 3 license is included with every ReiMonkey 2.1 Pre-release 1 and later distribution and should be unless the file was tampered with.
 Older versions of ReiMonkey are public domain and the code base is free to use (commits before commit <code>c4dae8cdae7bc4b75218efbfa29705a18d3a1291</code>).

 ### Reporting issues